Additional requirements for electrical products: Environmental protection, recycling and disposal

 |9||Monitoring and control instruments||Smoke detectors, heating controllers, thermostats|

 |10||Automatic dispensers||Automatic hot drink dispensers, cash machines, vending machines for solid products|

 This does not include equipment which "serves the preservation of the essential security interests of the Federal Republic of Germany or is specifically intended for military purposes".

-The manufacturers, importers and resellers are obliged to construct the devices in such a way (§ 4 - product conception) that disassembly, recycling and reuse are facilitated.
+The manufacturers, importers and resellers are obliged to construct the devices in such a way that disassembly, recycling and reuse are facilitated (§ 4 - product conception).
 They must also provide the recovery facilities with information on the exploitation possibilities for each new type of device placed on the market.

-It is also required that the products placed on the market for the first time after 13 August 2005 should be permanently marked so that the manufacturer can be clearly identified.
-It must also be recognised that the device was placed on the market after 13 August 2005.
-In addition, the equipment must be marked with the symbol "not to be disposed of in the refuse bin" (a stricken-through garbage bin) if the equipment can be used in private households.
+It is also required that the products placed on the market for the first time after 13 August 2005 must be permanently marked so that the manufacturer can be clearly identified.
+It must also be clear that the device was placed on the market after 13 August 2005.
+In addition, if the equipment can be used in private households, it must be marked with the symbol "not to be disposed of in the garbage bin" (a crossed-out garbage bin).

 Manufacturers and/or importers must (§ 6):

-The "Law on the placing on the market, the withdrawal and the environmentally acceptable disposal of electrical and electronic devices" (Act on electrical and electronical devices), implements simultaneously two European directives into German law:
+The "Law on the placing on the market, the withdrawal and the environmentally acceptable disposal of electrical and electronic devices" (Electrical and Electronical Equipment Act), implements two European directives into German law:

 The directives 2002/96/EC and 2002/95/EC have been replaced by the directives 2012/19/EU (WEEE) and 2011/65/EC (RoHS) and at the same time, the ElektroG was amended.
-The regulations of the RoHS directive were implemented in a separate regulation, the Electrical and electronic equipment substance regulation (ElektroStoffV), based on the future regulatory scope.
+Based on future regulatory scope, the regulations of the RoHS directive were implemented in a separate regulation, the Electrical and Electronic Equipment Substance Regulation (ElektroStoffV).
 The corresponding regulations in the ElektroG were abolished.